Key Takeaways

 In practice, product images often act as users’ primary method for evaluating a product.

-Indeed, without the ability to physically inspect the product or hold the item in their hands (as you generally would expect to be able to do if evaluating a product in person), product images often represent the best way for users to gain a rich visual understanding of the product.
+Indeed, without the ability for users to physically inspect the product or hold the item in their hands (as expected if evaluating a product in person), product images often represent the best way for users to gain a rich visual understanding of the product.

 Ultimately, an inconsistency around the quantity and types of product images provided to users results in unpredictable user experiences with significant friction.

-In particular, sites struggle with providing “In Scale” images, “Human Model” images, and “Included Accessories” images.
+In particular, sites struggle with providing “In Scale” images and “Human Model” images, and with integrating social media images.

 Our testing shows that 42% of users try to ascertain the size of a product from the product page images, but without an “In Scale” image this becomes needlessly difficult.